 Every spring, students in the public history practicum (HIST-730) engage in hands-on learning through projects with various external partners.
 For students, these projects provide an arena for authentic learning, a chance to build resumes, and an opportunity to work closely with a professional mentor.
 For our partners, the projects provide valuable, professional assistance in developing their interpretive programming and exhibits.

-Projects require students to work in small teams and spend the semester researching and developing the final product.
-Through the process of creating these projects, students learn bet practices in interpretive planning, visitor evaluation, writing for public audiences, and working with new media.
-At the end of the semester, students create posters that are presented the annual Public History Day gathering.
-These posters often form the basis for submission to national conferences like the annual meetings of the National Council on Public History and the American Association for State and Local History.
+Projects require students to work in small teams and spend the semester researching and developing a final product.
+Through this process, students learn best practices in interpretive planning, visitor evaluation, writing for public audiences, and working with new media.
+At the end of the semester, students create posters to present at the annual Public History Day gathering.
+Many student groups go on to present these posters to national conferences, such as the annual meetings of the National Council on Public History and the American Association for State and Local History.

 Anacostia Community Museum

 Students wrote blog posts documenting the history of neighborhood change in the DC Latinx community.

 Arlington House, The Robert E. Lee Memorial, National Park Service